R1DDL30510/2G/README.md

 - GPU evaluation and host health snapshots initiated from the bootstrap menu are saved in timestamped folders under `docs/evidence/`.
 - `scripts/clean/capture_state.ps1` mirrors the Clean repository tooling: it captures `nvidia-smi` summaries, Ollama inventory, and optional Docker metadata to `docs/evidence/state/<timestamp>/`.
 - `scripts/clean/bench_ollama.ps1` runs repeatable latency and throughput measurements against the model defined in `.env` (default `llama3.1:8b`) using the prompt stored at `docs/prompts/bench-default.txt`.
 Results land in `docs/evidence/benchmarks/` as Markdown + JSON artifacts.
+- `scripts/clean/prune_evidence.ps1` removes stale benchmark, environment, state, and context artifacts by retention window (default 14 days) while keeping the newest records in each subfolder.
+The helper honours `EVIDENCE_ROOT`, so updating `.env` automatically redirects pruning and capture scripts to the same location.
 - To change evidence destinations, adjust `EVIDENCE_ROOT` inside `.env`; all diagnostics respect this path.

 ## Codex CLI Integration